“Compassion is a foundation for sharing our aliveness and building a more humane world.” – Martin Lowenthal

 The Compassionate Mind Approach to Overcoming Anxiety: Using CFT to Treat Worry, Panic, and Fear

 This resource is actually a slideshow presentation, but it draws on the training materials created by Dr. Gilbert and colleagues to facilitate the treatment of anxiety with CFT.
 This 33 slide resource will walk the reader through CFT’s background, theory, and applications for helping clients overcome their anxiety.
 You can find this slideshow at this link.

 The 4 Best Books on CFT

-There are many books out there on CFT.
+There are many books out there on Compassion Focused Therapy.
 The four books listed below are some of the most popular, but don’t stop with these if you’re interested in learning about CFT – Google is your friend!

 CFT Made Simple: A Clinician’s Guide to Practicing Compassion Focused Therapy by Russell L. Kolts, Steven C. Hayes, and Paul Gilbert